 - Suicide is not allowed.

-- Longer repetitive situations, like triple ko, can cause a game to be voided.
+- Longer repetitive situations, like triple ko, can cause a game to have no result.

-- Resolving disputes about life and death or protective plays depends upon hypothetical play with special ko rules.
+- Resolving disputes about life and death or protective plays depends upon traditional Japanese rulings that are consistent with rationales presented as global hypothetical play with special ko rules.

 |Table of contents|